 - Nail Polish

-Basically you cut your desired length of wire (scissors work great on beading wire) and begin forming, twisting, and winding the wire to create your leaves and petals.
+Basically, you cut your desired length of wire (scissors work great on beading wire) and begin forming, twisting, and winding the wire to create your leaves and petals.
 Once finished forming the flower, apply your glue to the leaves and petals carefully.
-It can be a little tricky to fill them in–but with a little experimentation it is fairly easy.
+It can be a little tricky to fill them in–but with a little experimentation, it is fairly easy.
 Let the glue dry & then paint on your nail polish choice to one or both sides of each leaf & petal.
-I poked small holes in a flap of a small cardboard box and stuck the “flowers” through to let the glue dry without any mess.
+I poked small holes in a flap of Nail Polish Flowers small cardboard box and stuck the “flowers” through to let the glue dry without any mess.